huashengdun/webssh/README.md

 ## Tips

 * For whatever deployment choice you choose, don't forget to enable SSL.
-* If you choose running this app as a standalone server, redirecting http to https is enabled by default, and only http requests from a public network will be redirected.
+* By default plain http requests from a public network will be either redirected or blocked and being redirected takes precedence over being blocked.
 * Try to use reject policy as the missing host key policy along with your verified known_hosts, this will prevent man-in-the-middle attacks.
 The idea is that it checks the system host keys file("~/.ssh/known_hosts") and the application host keys file("./known_hosts") in order, if the ssh server's hostname is not found or the key is not matched, the connection will be aborted.